1994–95 Boston Celtics season

+During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Montross was selected for the NBA Rookie Game, as a member of the White team.
+Wilkins was not selected for the NBA All-Star Game for the first time since the 1984–85 season; he had ninth consecutive All-Star appearances while playing for his former team, the Atlanta Hawks.

-Despite finishing six games under .500, the Celtics qualified for the playoffs as the #8 seed in the Eastern Conference.
-In the Eastern Conference First Round, the team suffered a 47-point margin in a Game 1 road loss to the #1 seed Orlando Magic, 124–77, but managed to defeat them in Game 2, 99–92 (seizing the "theoretical home court advantage" for the series).
+Despite finishing six games under .500 in winning percentage, the Celtics qualified for the 1995 NBA playoffs as the eighth seed in the Eastern Conference.
+In the Eastern Conference First Round, the team suffered a 47-point margin in a Game 1 road loss to the first seed Orlando Magic, 124–77 at the Orlando Arena, but managed to defeat them in Game 2, 99–92 ,seizing the "theoretical home court advantage" for the series.
 However, the Magic defeated the Celtics at Boston Garden in both Games 3 and 4 to close out the series.
 The Magic would go on to reach the NBA Finals for the first time, but would lose in four straight games to the 6th-seeded, and defending champion Houston Rockets.

-Following the season, Wilkins and McDaniel both left to play in Greece, while Strong signed as a free agent with the Los Angeles Lakers, Humphries was released to free agency, and head coach Chris Ford was fired.
-General Manager M.L.
+Following the season, Wilkins and McDaniel both left to play overseas in Greece, while Strong signed as a free agent with the Los Angeles Lakers, Humphries was released to free agency, and head coach Chris Ford was fired; General Manager M.L.
 Carr explained the firing as having to do with "diminishing returns".